michaelssavage/django-investors/README.md

 ## Initial Data Loading

-There are investors and investments fixtures available for populating the data.
+Add the investments.csv and investors.csv to the root of the project, then run these:

+`python manage.py populate_data --path investor.csv --model investor`

+## Run the app

-Just run: `python manage.py loaddata fixtures/*.json`
+`python manage.py runserver`